Turkish Cypriots vote for new leader in delayed elections

 Turkish Cypriots begin voting for a new president tasked with overcoming their deep political chasms with rival Greek Cypriots.

-There's hope that the new leader will pave the way for a deal to end 46 years of ethnic division in Cyprus and quell tensions over offshore energy reserves.

-Among the top candidates are current President Mustafa Akinci, Tufan Erhurman and Ersin Tatar.
+Among the top candidates are current Prime Minister Ersin Tatar and current President Mustafa Akinci.

-The election in Cyprus’ breakaway north is likely to head into a runoff in a week.

-Most opinion polls put Akinci into the second round, against either Tatar or Erhurman.
+While Tatar defends the idea of a two-state solution in Cyprus or a two-state confederation with the Greeks, his rival Akinci insists on the federation system.

+Tatar opened the coastline of the touristic city of Maras, which has been closed for 46 years, to civilians.

 READ MORE: Turkey says EU should respect its stance on eastern Mediterranean